meet-projects/meetx-playbook/Sample_Day1/html_lab_sample1.md

 1. A short description of why you want to see that attraction
 2. A photo of the attraction
 3. A link to another website for more information about the attraction

+Split into teams of two and create a video breakout room.
+You have 30 minutes!